BLUR: A Bi-Level Optimization Approach for LLM Unlearning: : Method and Analysis

-Finally, we provide the theoretical guarantees for the proposed algorithm.
-The majority of the existing works~\cite{sabach2017first,shen2023online,jiang2023conditional,wang2024near} assume that either the upper-level or lower-level objectives is (strongly) convex, but this is certainly not true in the LLM unlearning setting where both problems are \textit{non-convex}.
-Specifically, the scheme proposed in~\cite{sabach2017first} assumes both the lower and upper-level objectives are strongly convex.
-Moreover, many of them require solving the lower-level problem to some accuracy before updating the upper-level problem, which can incur a significant computational burden when the LLM is large~\cite{franceschi2018bilevel,dagreou2022framework}.
-Importantly, we demonstrate that the retain and forget gradients conflict over the unlearning steps, necessitating the design of the update direction in favor of the lower-level objective function.
-To this end, we examine the relation between the forget and retain loss gradients across the iterations of the algorithm in~\eqref{eq:theta_hat}.
-Here, we consider the NPO method, a specific version of the algorithm in~\eqref{eq:theta_hat}, where the forget and retain losses are defined in \textbf{Table~\ref{tab:unlearning_methods}}.
 We conduct an experiment using the NPO method on the MUSE-News dataset with a regularization term of $\lambda=1$ and a learning rate of $\eta=10^{-5}$.
 In Fig. \ref{fig:cos_f_r}, we plot the trajectory of cosine similarity between these two quantities, that is $\frac{\la \nabla f(\bft),\nabla r(\bft)\ra}{\|\nabla f(\bft)\| \|\nabla r(\bft)\|}$.
 It is clear that such a similarity measure remains mostly negative, implying that the retain gradient contains a \textit{destructive} component with respect to the forget loss.
 More experiments with~$\lambda=0.5, 1.5, 2$, as given in Appendix~\ref{add:exp} and~\textbf{Fig.~\ref{fig:cos_extra}}, further support this observation.
 We also run this experiment using the GradDiff method, defined as in \textbf{Table~\ref{tab:unlearning_methods}}, with~$\lambda=0.5, 1, 1.5$ where we observe the similar conflicting pattern in~\textbf{Fig.~\ref{fig:cos_extra_ga}}.
 Thus, naively summing the forget and retain gradients could not provide the desired direction toward minimizing the forget loss (lower-level problem).
 To ensure convergence to a stationary point of $f$, i.e., $\nabla f(\bft) = 0$, the update direction $u(\bft)$ should move in favor of the objective function $f$.
 More precisely, the desired update direction $u(\bft)$ should satisfy

 for some $\gamma > 0$.
 To fulfill this condition, we have to appropriately remove {\it destructive} components from the retain gradient.
 Further, whenever possible, $u(\bft)$ should also contain the non-destructive component of the retain gradient to be able to minimize the upper-level problem.
 We propose a novel update direction that satisfies these requirements, given below: